Jonathan Cook, 2019 Residential and Commercial Electrician Graduate

 Electrician Apprentice at Island Lighting & Power Systems

 The years when Jonathan returned to civilian life, after having served in the military, were not the easiest.
-When he moved back to Massachusetts to be closer to family, he met and fell in love with Alyssa, an MTTI Marine Service Technician graduate.
+Moving back to Massachusetts to be closer to family, he met and fell in love with Alyssa, an MTTI Marine Service Technician graduate.
 She encouraged Jonathan to go back into the trades and to train as an Electrician.
 Alyssa says, “I had a great experience at MTTI.
 I did not want Jonathan to feel obligated to enroll simply because of my experience.
 He researched and met with staff, and he felt MTTI was a great fit for him.
 Now he is doing the type of work he really enjoys.
 I think for both of us, MTTI was that first step toward something so much bigger than either of us imagined!”
-Busy pursuing careers they love, in March 2020 they will take their next big step—they are getting married!

 After High School, I was at loose ends and at risk of getting into trouble.